solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 ### 1. Urania, Hahn (sensu stricto.).

-We adopt in the strict sense the genus name of Hahn, which he had already established in his work "The Primordial Cell", although as a genus of plants, for a very characteristic meteorite form.
+We adopt in the strict sense the genus name from Hahn, which he had already established in his work "The Primordial Cell", although as a genus of plants, for a very characteristic meteorite form.
 Since then, in a number of favorable cuts I have been able to study and draw these interesting forms, which in the Knyahinya meteorite are particularly common, so that any doubt about their animal nature, which Hahn later presumed in his meteorite work, can no longer exist.
 They are always smalt blue and cushion-shaped; the very delicate, finely dashed, velvety looking porous cuticle is probably the peduncle of these sessile colonies.
 In the cross-section one immediately distinguishes a translucent porous cortex layer.
 The whole interior of the pillow consists of a rather irregular mesh tissue, which radiates from the cortex towards the center smoothing into lamellar  lineaments, which have lacuna-like cavities or chambers between them.

-#### _Urania Salve.
-N. sp._
+#### _Urania Salve_.
+N. sp.

 This is what we wish to call them, for they are the first greetings of organic forms from another world, the first beings that Hahn recognized as organic, albeit first described as a plant.
 This species appears both large and small, as entire individuals and as lots of fragments, it is very common in the meteorites, especially those of Knyahinya.
 Average size 1 mm.
 Thickness of the always smalt blue cortex 0.04 mm.
 Hahn shows them many times.
 The large figure of Table 2, all of the figures of Table 3, then Figures 1, 4, and 6 of Table 4, and Figures 1 and 4 of Table 5 also belong here.

-### 2. Pectiscus.
+### 2. _Pectiscus_.
 Nov. gen.

 (πηxτὁς = gekämmt = "Combed".)

 Lobate, probably with wide sessile base colonies.
 They belong to the same family as _Urania_, to the _Uranidae_.
 But the cortex layer here is different, coarse, comb-like, i.e. formed as stronger, more or less radially emanating ribs (lamellae), often reminiscent of the septa of certain coral forms, such as Fungia.
 But the inner structure, however, as we have in several quite excellent cuts before us (see Figure 1 [magnified 80 times]), consists, as in _Urania_, of a lamellar, chamber-forming tissue that has nothing to do with coral structure.
 There are a number of species, some of which are apparently quite large, however in the latter only the coarse, inner, chambered mesh-tissue is preserved.

-#### _Pectiscus Zittelii.
-N. sp._
+#### _Pectiscus Zittelii_.
+N. sp.

 The most common species.
 Based on its external appearance, its radial rays, and also often by its overall contour, one is often reminded of the familiar scallops (_Pecten_).
 But the lobes of these colonies do not maintain a regular overall shape.
 They are always rounded at the edges, often the edge is divided into smaller lobes by shallow notches.
 Diameter of the colonies, about 1 to 3 mm.
 The fine little ribs towards the gray cortex are on average 0.04 mm apart.